jletey/Letey_CSCI2270_FinalProject/README.md

 ![settings window](https://github.com/JohnLetey/Letey_CSCI2270_FinalProject/blob/master/map.PNG?raw=true)

-I've included the built-in "map.txt" file for you to test with, but feel free to change up the map cities (just as long as you follow the formatting above).
+I've included the built-in "map.txt" file for you to test with, but my program allows you to add cities and roads plus edited the "map.txt" file to include your new changes.

 In order to find the shortest path, run the file "map.cpp."
 You will be asked to enter your starting location and destination.
 If you want to change the map that is used, unfortunately, you will have to go into "map.txt" and manually edit the data that my program uses.